Expert Reviews – Liwonde NP

 4/5

 The focal point of Liwonde is the Shire River, which is just one of Africa’s magic waterways.
 Lined with borassus palms and floodplains, the river is a magnet for wildlife and elephants can often be seen drinking or even crossing.
 Of all the activities, I like the boat trips the most.
 A good captain knows exactly when to cut the engine so that the current of the river takes the boat exactly where you want it to be – like 50cm from the open mouth of a huge crocodile or next to a little branch supporting a row of cuddled up bee-eaters sleeping at night.
 This is one of the few places in Africa where there is a good chance of seeing the elusive Pell’s fishing owl and I’ve been lucky to see one sleeping in a tree on the early-morning bush walk.
-There are no lions in the park, but black rhino have been reintroduced in a protected fenced-off area.
+The park is also now home to all the Big Five, but it is still the river that dominates the Liwonde experience.

 Expert